mateeeeeee/Ola/README.md

 5. **Ola Tests**:
    - A set of tests built with GoogleTest, organized into four targets:
-     - **OlaTests**: Unit tests for the Lexer, Parser, Sema, IR, IR Passes, Machine IR, Register Allocation and Interpreter. ~700 tests, no system calls.
+     - **OlaTests**: Unit tests for the Lexer, Parser, Sema, IR, IR Passes, IR Verifier, Machine IR, Register Allocation and Interpreter. ~700 tests, no system calls.
      - **OlaTestsE2E**, **OlaTestsInterpreter**, **OlaTestsLLVM**: End-to-end tests that invoke **OlaDriver** via system calls, each targeting a different backend (custom, interpreter, and LLVM respectively).
 All three share the same test suite (~50 tests), differing only in the backend used. **OlaTestsLLVM** is only built when LLVM is detected.
 E2E tests rely on the `Assert` function from the `std.assert` import.

 ## Dependencies